 If you're a web designer, there's a good chance that Photoshop is currently open and running on your computer.
 Let's face it – Photoshop has always been the workhorse and de facto standard for web design.
 But in recent years, more and more designers (and developers!) are moving towards vector-based graphics and away from the pixel-based variants of yesterday.

 In this post, we'll explore why you should consider designing your sites with vector-based tools, and how they can help you speed up the pipeline process.
+Also see our review of the free vector art app Bez.

 Web design software: A brief history